SilverBright/Amazon_Charts/NOTES.md

 The user will not be able to make any creations or edits to any of the lists.

-Scraper class and Book class will scrape the site and create the books, and Amazon_Charts CLI will interact with the user.
+Scraper class will scrape the data, the Book class will create the books, and the cli will interact with the user.